 2. Services from 5G system that are required to be supported in 6G

-3. New services and scenarios that have e.g. strong commercial or regulatory interest
+3. New and existing services and scenarios that have e.g. strong commercial or regulatory interest

 {or}

 {Approach #2: “IMT-2030 based”: Identify areas to study loosely based on IMT-2030 usage scenarios, IMT-2030 overarching aspects and other high-level areas}